khulnasoft-lab/design.khulnasoft.com/contents/patterns/keyboard-shortcuts.md

   - tooltip
 ---

-Keyboard shortcuts can be a useful mechanism for improving the productivity of users.
-While not every action or functionality should warrant a keyboard shortcut, consider if it would be beneficial to add as an optimization to a workflow.
+Keyboard shortcuts can help improve accessibility and the user's productivity.
+While not every action needs a keyboard shortcut, consider if it could optimize a frequent workflow.

 ## Guidelines